jump-dev/Cbc.jl/README.md

 `Cbc.jl` is an interface to the **[COIN-OR Branch and Cut](https://projects.coin-or.org/Cbc)** solver.
-It provides a complete interface to the low-level C API, as well as an implementation of the solver-independent `MathProgBase` and `MathOptInterface` API's.
+It provides a complete interface to the low-level C API, as well as an implementation of the solver-independent `MathOptInterface` API's

 *Note: This wrapper is maintained by the JuliaOpt community and is not a COIN-OR project.*